Archer1292/UsageOfgithub.api/README.md

-# Examples of usaging github.api
-## with the help of HttpClient by Apache
+# Examples of using github.api with the help of HttpClient by Apache
 ### MTP Lab8